juniorsundarCasual/TGT/vault/volume-5.chapter-340.md

 "She did say this would be the last interference," Shuri mumbled while spinning the cube around in her grasp.
 "How did you solve it?"

 "There's a book about it in the Library if you're interested," Mage Larks offered.
 "It's not that hard, especially for you.
-You just have to memorize a few combinations according to how the colors are arranged.
+You just have to memorize a few combinations according to how the colours are arranged.
 That is the most basic method.
 There are quicker and more complicated strategies as well."

 He then raised his index finger and added, "Did you know?
 There are approximately 43 quintillion unique possible arrangements of this cube?"